 Business / Farm: Enter the total net worth of your business or farm.
 Do not include family farms that parents live on and operate.
-Do not include small businesses that 1) Have fewer than 100 full-time employees and 2) Are more than 50% owned by the family.

 Other Assets: Enter any additional assets that would be assessed by financial aid.
 Most people will leave this at zero.